populse/soma-workflow/README.markdown

 Installation (Client Side)
 ------------

+Before install soma-workflow, soma softwares are required:

+* Python version >= 2.7.3 and < 3.0
-  Qt version 4.6.2 or more, PyQt version 4.7.2 or more or more are required if you want to use the graphical interface and optionally matplotlib version 0.99.
+* Qt version 4.6.2 or more, PyQt version 4.7.2 or more or more are required if you want to use the graphical interface
+* matplotlib version 0.99.

 To provide you quickly with a functional application, your own multiple core machine can be used directly and without any configuration to distribute computation, no matter the installation mode chosen.

   **(Recommended) Only configurate your environment variables without installation**